osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

             shoes = done
 ```

 Here, Turing remarks, "the reader must accept it as a fact that digital computers can be constructed ... according to the principles we have described, and that they can in fact mimic the actions of a human computer very closely."
+Turing's point is that any human behavior can in theory be made into some sort of function, and thus, in theory, a sufficiently complex computer could (and would) be doing tasks that resemble human ones.

 The theory states that the brain acts akin to a computer; the brain and neural circuits throughout the body form a type of connective network.
 Using some type of input-output mechanism, information can be transferred via complex pathways, or can be represented physically somehow, like how a computer stores information in the hard drive.
 In the case of the brain, this computer would be extremely complex.
 Each neuron could be defined as some mathematical function, taking in inputs and producing some output.